ibook Published March 2013 by: Documentary-Photos

 First published in hardback by: Latimer Press 1976 & St Martins Press USA 1978 (out of print)

 Wiedel’s engaged photographs provide an enduring record of a vanishing world.
-Accompanied by the Travellers’ words we gain insight into a people in transition.
+Accompanied by the transcripts of the Travellers’ words we gain insight into a people in transition.
 Caught between nostalgia for a vanishing past and an uncertain future, concern over loss of traditional values and a fatalistic acceptance of present difficulties, the book provides a wider meditation on the history of 20th century development.
 Throughout, however, Wiedel succeeds in capturing the independence, pride and sheer endurance that have secured the Travellers’ survival across the centuries.
 A compassionate study and poetic and memorable work, the iBook hopes to deepen understanding of this fascinating people.

 153 pages 83 b&w photographs